FREE delivery in the contiguous US!

 Up on the Housetop

-- On rooflines and awnings, use light clips to keep your lights in place and work from the top down.
-You can easily find light clips designed to work on any exterior surface, including gutters, windows, brickwork, and deck railings.
-Once you hang lights on the rooflines and awnings, secure power cords with zip ties so they don’t fall or stray.
+On rooflines and awnings, use light clips to keep your strings in place and work from the top down.
+You can easily find exterior light clips compatible with gutters, windows, brickwork, and deck railings at your local department store or online.
+Once you hang lights, secure power cords in place with zip ties.

 Down on the Ground